Ellen Glasgow: Career

 Her autobiography, The Woman Within, published in 1954, years after her death, details her progression as an author and the influences essential for her becoming an acclaimed Southern woman writer.
 Marjorie Kinnan Rawlings was gathering information for her commissioned biography of Ellen Glasgow prior to her death.

 Death and legacy

 Glasgow died in her sleep at home on November 21, 1945, and is buried in Hollywood Cemetery, Richmond, Virginia.
 The Albert and Shirley Small Special Collections Library at the University of Virginia maintains Glasgow's papers.
 Copies of Glasgow's correspondence may be found in the Marjorie Kinnan Rawlings papers at the George A. Smathers Libraries Special Collections at the University of Florida.
 The Library of Virginia honored Glasgow in 2000 as she became a member of the inaugural class of Virginia Women in History.

 By basing her novels on her own life, Glasgow accurately portrayed the changing nature of Southern society.
-She was the founder of the realism movement in Southern literature that was previously made up by writers such as William Faulkner, who considered Reconstruction as "the greatest humiliation in Southern history."
+She was the founder of the realism movement in Southern literature that was made up of writers such as William Faulkner, who considered Reconstruction as "the greatest humiliation in Southern history."